nbenhajhassiieu2024-droid/StudyLink-Code/README.md

 2) Show matches
 3) Quit

-for option 1: create user
+Type 1 for option 1: create user

 You will enter:

-* Username
+* Your IE email: make sure it ends with @student.ie.edu

+* Your full name which will be used to automatically generate your StudyLink username: first letter of your first name + your last name (example: “maya smith” becomes “msmith”)

 * Degree